Who are we?

 St. Clyment Center: Communication and Dialogue of Cultures

-Non-government organization “St. Clyment Center: Communication and Dialogue of Cultures” was founded in 2007 with the blessing of His Beatitude Volodymyr, Metropolitan of Kyiv and All Ukraine.
-The goal of the Center was to promote dialogue between different cultural traditions and provide spiritual and theological enlightenment, primarily among the academic community, intelligentsia, and youth.
-The Center is designed to promote the common witness of Christian Churches in the face of modern challenges.
+The public organization“St. Clyment Center: Communication and Dialogue of Cultures” was founded in 2007 with the blessing of His Beatitude Volodymyr, Metropolitan of Kyiv and All Ukraine.
+The method of creating the Center was determined to promote dialogue between broad cultural traditions and implement spiritual and theological education, primarily among the academic community, intelligentsia and youth.Along with the actualization of the classical Christian heritage, the Center also seeks to develop dialogue with modern culture in a Christian perspective.

 MIRamiDA